Wednesday Sector Laggards: Energy, Materials

-Looking at the sectors faring worst as of midday Wednesday, shares of Energy companies are underperforming other sectors, showing a 2.3% loss.
-Within the sector, Diamondback Energy, Inc. (Symbol: FANG) and Occidental Petroleum Corp (Symbol: OXY) are two large stocks that are lagging, showing a loss of 14.6% and 4.9%, respectively.
-Among energy ETFs, one ETF following the sector is the Energy Select Sector SPDR ETF (Symbol: XLE), which is down 1.8% on the day, and up 7.81% year-to-date.
-Diamondback Energy, Inc., meanwhile, is down 16.33% year-to-date, and Occidental Petroleum Corp, is down 31.25% year-to-date.
-Combined, FANG and OXY make up approximately 5.0% of the underlying holdings of XLE.
+The worst performing sector as of midday Wednesday is the Energy sector, showing a 1.3% loss.
+Within that group, Hess Corp (Symbol: HES) and Devon Energy Corp.
+(Symbol: DVN) are two large stocks that are lagging, showing a loss of 4.6% and 3.4%, respectively.
+Among energy ETFs, one ETF following the sector is the Energy Select Sector SPDR ETF (Symbol: XLE), which is down 0.8% on the day, and up 6.77% year-to-date.
+Hess Corp, meanwhile, is up 71.06% year-to-date, and Devon Energy Corp., is down 2.93% year-to-date.
+Combined, HES and DVN make up approximately 2.5% of the underlying holdings of XLE.

-The next worst performing sector is the Materials sector, showing a 0.7% loss.
-Among large Materials stocks, Sealed Air Corp (Symbol: SEE) and Mosaic Co (Symbol: MOS) are the most notable, showing a loss of 8.5% and 3.7%, respectively.
-One ETF closely tracking Materials stocks is the Materials Select Sector SPDR ETF (XLB), which is flat on the day in midday trading, and up 19.65% on a year-to-date basis.
-Sealed Air Corp, meanwhile, is up 11.15% year-to-date, and Mosaic Co , is down 28.23% year-to-date.
-Combined, SEE and MOS make up approximately 2.1% of the underlying holdings of XLB.
+The next worst performing sector is the Materials sector, showing a 0.9% loss.
+Among large Materials stocks, Mosaic Co (Symbol: MOS) and DuPont (Symbol: DD) are the most notable, showing a loss of 5.7% and 3.5%, respectively.
+One ETF closely tracking Materials stocks is the Materials Select Sector SPDR ETF (XLB), which is down 0.7% in midday trading, and up 20.50% on a year-to-date basis.
+Mosaic Co , meanwhile, is down 32.01% year-to-date, and DuPont, is down 36.84% year-to-date.
+Combined, MOS and DD make up approximately 8.7% of the underlying holdings of XLB.

 Comparing these stocks and ETFs on a trailing twelve month basis, below is a relative stock price performance chart, with each of the symbols shown in a different color as labeled in the legend at the bottom: